kkhatoon1/m6_team-assignment-/README.md

 # user ask to give a randon number from 1 and 10
 # ask user to enter the guess
 # initialize users guess
+# add a loop funtion so the program doesnt end
 # check if guess is lower than random number
 # ask user to guess higher
 # check if guess is high than random number